serbekun/Enrich/README.md

 ### enrich
-'enrich' is game where use many oop i make this project for lerning c++ and oop
+'enrich' is game where use many oop i make this project for learning c++ and oop

 for compile
 ```sh